 - Lie to Me: "Fold Equity" has the Lightman Group going to Vegas to investigate the disappearance of a finalist in the World Series of Poker.
 Cal's skill in reading people has actually gotten him banned from the city before, so he's forbidden from any gambling while he's there.

 - There was a second revival of Maverick from the early 1980s called Bret Maverick, including a two-part episode called "Faith, Hope, and Clarity" which involves the title character directing a sting to help the townsfolk get their land back from a guy that cheated them out of their land titles.
-The Massive Multiplayer Scam involves the townsfolk setting up a casino on the second floor of the local saloon, including knocking out walls between bedrooms to make a larger space.
+The Con involves the townsfolk setting up a casino on the second floor of the local saloon, including knocking out walls between bedrooms to make a larger space.

 - Star Trek: The Next Generation: In "The Royale", the crew discover a replica of a 20th-century Earth casino on an alien planet.
 Turns out the aliens modeled it after a badly-written novel.

 - Star Trek: Picard: Most of the action in "Stardust City Rag" is set in Bjayzl's casino, and the planet Freecloud itself is Space Las Vegas.

 - Just Roll With It Show has one in the form of the Blue Royale Casino, a floating island with a giant casino on top of it.
 It is later discovered that the casino traps whoever comes inside of it, freezing them in time.

 - Season 6 of Noel The Mortal Fate has this as the premise in order to take out Russell’s money supply.
 It comes complete with playable slot machines, card games, being able to play as the other characters (save for Caron as he is taking over the cameras), and even some sidequests for the player to follow.